evgeniimatveev/evgeniimatveev/README.md

 <!-- END: AUTOMATION -->

 ---
+> 🧠 From automated workflows to measurable results — bridging MLOps and insight delivery.
+---
 ## 💯 What I Do

 - ⚙️ **Automate** end-to-end ML pipelines *(train → eval → deploy)*